 In Puppet Fundamentals students will learn the right way to manage an infrastructure.
-You will learn foundation concepts and best practices for managing your infrastructure with Puppet Enterprise.
+You will learn foundational concepts and best practices for managing your infrastructure with Puppet Enterprise.

 This class is now offered in a live virtual class.
 Same content, but from the comfort of your home or office.
 Contact us for more details.

 After completing this course, students will be able to deploy basic system configurations using best practices for Puppet in a Master-Agent setup.

 In this course, we expect students to have little to no experience with Puppet Enterprise (or Puppet Open Source) and are looking to build a foundation for future growth, experience, and knowledge.